 We look at why we believe that Kenya is a place that everyone should visit at least once in their life.

-It’s not often that you find great lakes, desert, savannah plains, coastal strips, forests and one of the tallest mountains in Africa; the impressive Mount Kilimanjaro.
+It’s not often that you find great lakes, desert, savannah plains, coastal strips, and Mount Kenya.
 The capital city of Nairobi is a busy, bustling hub of people that have come together from all walks of life, intent on preserving Kenya’s natural inheritance and unique culture.

 Off the coast of Kenya is Lamu, Funzi Island and Pate Island to name a few.
 These islands with bleach-white beaches, swinging palms and cyan seas have always attracted adventure seekers and Over the years, these islands have accumulated a cultural identity all its own.
 The impressions of early colonialists, travelers traversing the Indian ocean in search of trade ports and fresh sources of water have all contributed to the changing socio-cultural landscape of both the country and the island.